Cantey awards are the theatre’s annual performance awards. Canteys are awards to talented actors in the following six categories:

 - Best Production

 Performance awards have been presented since the 1949-50 season.
-In the 1975-1976 season, the name award was changed from “Oscar” to “Cantey” in honor of Mrs. Cantey Venable Sutton, the Grand Dame of Raleigh Little Theatre.
+In the 1975-1976 season, the name of the award was changed from “Oscar” to “Cantey” in honor of Mrs. Cantey Venable Sutton, the Grand Dame of Raleigh Little Theatre.

 In 1938, Mrs. Sutton and others felt a dire need for her growing theatre group to have a building of its own in which to produce plays.
 For two years she fought the seemingly endless, insurmountable obstacles that appeared before her.
 Through courage, determination and much effort, she conquered lack of funds, citizens objections, incompetent W.P.A. labor, delayed building materials and innumerable disappointments.